pvandervelde/mindvortex/src/documents/posts/2014-05-19_Embedding-symbol-stream-in-pdb.html.md

 * For each PDB the source paths are extracted from the PDB with `scrtool.exe`.
 * For each source path the matching source file is located by looking at all source files and seeing source file path matches the 'best', i.e. using the longest common substring approach, starting from the end of the path in order to ensure a match on the file name.
 * Once the source file is located the relative file path for the source file on the source server is calculated.
-* Once all the source files from the PDB are processed the srcsrv stream file is created and embedded into the PDB with `pdbstr.exe`.
+* Once all the source files from the PDB are processed the SRCSRV stream file is created and embedded into the PDB with `pdbstr.exe`.
 * Once all PDBs have been indexed they are pushed through the `symstore.exe` tool to the symbol server.
 * The source files are copied to the desired directory on the source server.
 * Finally the original NuGet symbol package is moved to the directory containing all the processed symbol packages.